Martinshs/mean_field_ants/README.md

-# 🐜 Ant Colony Cookie Transport — Mean-Field Control meets Collective Intelligence
+# 🐜 Ant Colony Cookie Transport — Mean-Field Control for Collective Intelligence

 > *45 ants.
 One cookie.
 One target.
 No central coordinator.*
 > *Just math, noise, and emergent cooperation.*